-Table of Contents
+Contents

-1. Directors 3
+Directors 3

-2. Company Secretary
+Company Secretary 4

-3. Objectives and Strategies
+Objectives and Strategies 4

-4. Principal Activity 5
+Principal Activity 5

-5. Review of Operations 6
+Review of Operations 7

-6. Significant Changes in the State of Affairs 7
+Significant Changes in the State of Affairs 7

-7. Events Subsequent to Reporting Date 7
+Events Subsequent to Reporting Date 7

-8. Likely Developments and Expected Results of Operations 7
+Likely Developments and Expected Results of Operations 7

-9. Environmental Regulation 7
+Environmental Regulation 7

-10. Information on the Foundation's Directors 7
+Information on the Foundation's Directors 7

-11. Meetings of Directors 13
+Meetings of Directors 16

-12. Winding-up of the Foundation 14
+Winding-up of the Foundation 16

-13. Non-audit Services 15
+Non-audit Services 17

-14. Auditor's Independence Declaration 15
+Auditor's Independence Declaration 18

-15. Financial Report 16
+Financial Report 19

+Independent Auditor's Report 35

-The Directors present their report on the consolidated entity consisting of the Personal Injury Education Foundation Limited (the Foundation) and the entity that it controlled at the end of, or during the financial year ended 30 June 2021.
+The Directors present their report on the consolidated entity consisting of the Personal Injury Education Foundation Limited (the Foundation) and the entity that it controlled at the end of, or during the financial year ended 30 June 2022.
 Throughout the report, the consolidated entity is referred to as the Group.

-1. Directors
+Directors